Diagnosis of Proctitis

-Your doctor will review your symptoms and ask you about your medical history, including
+Your doctor will review your symptoms and ask about your medical history, including

 - current and past medical conditions

-Your doctor will perform a physical exam, which will include a digital rectal exam.
-During a digital rectal exam, your doctor will check for pain, bleeding, and problems such as internal hemorrhoids, polyps, and ulcers.
+Your doctor will perform a physical exam, which may include a digital rectal exam, to check for signs of proctitis or other problems in the rectum.

-What tests and procedures do doctors use to diagnose proctitis?
+What tests do doctors use to diagnose proctitis?

-- blood test.
-A health care professional may take a blood sample of your blood and send the sample to a lab to test.
-A blood test can show signs of certain conditions and diseases that can cause proctitis, such as STDs and other infections.
+A health care professional will take a blood sample from you and send it to a lab.
+Blood tests can show signs of infections or other conditions that may cause proctitis.